Non-vanishing of geodesic periods of automorphic forms: Non-vanishing of central values of -functions

-where $\theta_{\chi}$ is the theta-series associated to the class group character $\chi\in \widehat{\Cl_D^+}$ and $c_f^{+}>0$ is constant depending only on $f$.
-Note here that the geodesic periods \cite[(6.1.2)]{popa06} in Popa's formula do indeed match the geodesic periods $\mathcal{P}_f(\CC_A)$ up to a constant depending only on $f$ as follows from the explicit formulas in \cite[Sec.
+where $\theta_{\chi}$ is the theta-series associated to $\chi$, and $c_{f,\chi(J)}\geq 0$ is a constant depending only on $f$ and $\chi(J)\in \{\pm1 \}$ such that $c_{f,\chi(J)}=0$ iff $k=0$ and $\epsilon(f)=-\chi(J)$.
+Note here that the geodesic periods used in \cite[(6.1.2)]{popa06} do indeed match the geodesic periods $\mathcal{P}_f(\CC_A)$ up to a constant depending only on $f$ as follows from the explicit formulas in \cite[Sec.
 6.1]{popa06}.
-By applying Plancherel (orthogonality of characters) to the above, we obtain
+By applying Plancherel (orthogonality of characters) to the Waldspurger formula as above, we obtain

-Using this together with our previous results, we obtain the following non-vanishing result for central values of Rankin-Selberg $L$-functions. \begin{proposition} There exists an absolute constant $c=c(N)>0$ such that, as $X \to \infty$,
+Using this together with our previous results, we obtain the following non-vanishing result for central values of Rankin-Selberg $L$-functions. \begin{theorem} There exists a constant $c=c(N)>0$ depending only on $N$ such that, as $X \to \infty$,